dreger/1000-nights/readme.md

 1. Fork this repository.
 2. Read the readme.md in whichever folder you want to submit a piece (short stories / poems / essays)
+3. Check the [resources.md](resources.md) file to get a list of sites we've collected that need scoured!
 3. Create a pull request with your changes
 4. Get reading!